SkeleySash/catppuccin-skeleypage/README.md

 A minimalistic and customisable startpage featuring the [**Catppuccin palettes**](https://catppuccin.com/palette).
 Designed for both aesthetics and functionality, with seamless hosting on GitHub Pages.
 This startpage is based on [`dawn`](https://github.com/b-coimbra/dawn), which offers additional functionality.
 I have refined the page to match my [`dotfiles`](https://github.com/pivoshenko/dotfiles); feel free to explore them as well.

+This is my fork of the startpage that fits more for my own personal need.
+Shared here on Github for others to see.

 ## 🧠 Main Principles

 - Minimalism in all aspects